A point in the interior of the convex hulls

 {\bf Acknowledgements.} The first author (IB) was partially supported by NKFIH grant No. 133819 and also by the HUN-REN Research Network.
-The second author (YQ) was supported by the China Scholarship Council (CSC) for supporting study abroad, and also by the College Innovation Funding Project of Hebei Normal University (Grant No. ycxzzbs202604).
-This work was additionally supported by the following grants: the NSF of China (122711392); the Foreign Experts Program of the People’s Republic of China; the Program for Foreign Experts of Hebei Province; the Natural Science Foundation of Hebei Province (A2023205045); the Special Project on Science and Technology Research and Development Platforms, Hebei Province (22567610H).
+The second author (YQ) was supported by the China Scholarship Council (grant No. 202508810002) and the 2026 Graduate Student Innovation Funding Project under the College of Hebei Normal University (grant No. ycxzzbs202604).
+This work was additionally supported by the following grants: the NSF of China (122711392); the Foreign Experts Program of the People’s Republic of China; the Program for Foreign Experts of Hebei Province.

 0.6cm

 Imre B\'ar\'any \\

 Alfr\'ed R\'enyi Institute of Mathematics, HUN-REN\\ 13 Re\'altanoda Street, Budapest 1053 Hungary,\\ {\tt barany.imre@renyi.hu} \\